mieweb/docs/content/functions/system-administration/data-migration/data-import-master-list.md

 ![](../data-import-master-list.assets/091f58869c49162b8e11458ac8145ee6.png)

 A standard orders compendium is included in the initial installation, however there is an editor for a system administrator to manually add/remove/edit orders and order pick lists within the MIE system.
-In addition, all orders for lab facilities can store the order code, CPT code, and LOINC code.
+In addition, all orders for lab facilities can store the order code, Billing code, and LOINC code.

 ![](../data-import-master-list.assets/2ff3dbe8968c66ce3f87fffe9e6884fb.png)